When we think of fall foliage, we rarely expect to see any in Southern California.

-If you are looking for a cute place to stay in the Big Bear Lake, you can read more about the Honey Bear Cabin here on Airbnb.
+If you are looking for a cute place to stay in Big Bear Lake, you can read more about the Honey Bear Cabin here.

 Go To A Pumpkin Patch

-Bear Valley Farms is located on the east side of the Big Bear Lake.
-Through the year this farm is used for horse camps and riding lessons but in fall they also set up a pumpkin patch for the Big Bear Lake community.
+Bear Valley Farms is located on the east side of Big Bear Lake.
+Throughout the year this farm is used for horse camps and riding lessons but in the fall they also set up a pumpkin patch for the Big Bear Lake community.